PlasticStudio/Silverstripe-SEO/docs/schema/README.md

 ### BlogPost Schema

-NewsArticle schema for Blog Posts.
+NewsArticle schema is set up for Blog module's Blog Posts.

-If you're using a custom post, you'll need to write a custom schema, OR use the same field names (see fields pulled from blog post below).
+If you're using a custom post page, you'll need to write a custom schema, OR use the same field names (see fields pulled from blog post below).

 The below snippet is auto generated form your BlogPost data and some site config settings.

 ```javascript